ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned Python decorators for wrapping function behavior.
 - Learned args and kwargs for flexible function signatures.
 - Learned building an LRU cache decorator.
+- Learned reviewing decorator syntax and use cases.